LenardOng/Reading-List/README.md

 Mixing in MOOCs for practical learning to go from theory in books to practice in code.

-### Prior knowledge that the views expressed here are from
+### Note: My views are based on the prior knowledge I had and things that I've found difficult or easy are based on them.
+This is my prior knowledge with hopes that it helps the reader understand my viewpoint:

-+ Fourth year Engineering Science student
++ I'm a Fourth year Engineering Science student
 + I'm doing a Machine learning course at university
 + Have done Creative Applications of Deep Learning with Tensorflow I (on Kadenze)
 + Working on a fourth year project using Deep Learning (CNN-LSTM) for Visual Odometry / Camera egomotion
 + Working through Andrew Ng's deep learning course